A bill of sale for a boat in Connecticut is an agreement between two or more parties that transfers ownership rights.

 - To register and title a boat in Connecticut, you must go to your local DMV branch with an Application For Vessel Registration and Certificate of Number Decal, or Form B-148, a bill of sale, or Form H-31, your Connecticut driver’s license, an ownership document, which can be either the current Connecticut title, the current out-of-state title, or if your state does not require titling, the current out-of-state registration along with documentation from your state that says that it does not require a title, paperwork reflecting previous documentation with the U. S. Coast Guard, and proof that all use and sales tax was paid.
 Registrations completed by January 1st will expire the following year on April 30th.

 - Only the owner of a vessel can request a duplicate registration.
-To do so, you must provide your vessel’s registration number, name, address, signature, and the $20 fee.
+You must provide your vessel’s registration number, name, address, signature, and the $20 fee to do so.
 You can submit this in person at your local DMV or by mail.

 Connecticut Boat Bill of Sale Template